kmkaiulam/Lunchery/README.md

 # Lunchery

 ## Summary
-A lunch sharing app for the workplace.
-For aspiring chefs and the hard worker or just doesn't have time to cook.
-Modern design.
-Built on React.
+A React/Redux lunch sharing app for the workplace.
+For aspiring chefs and the hard worker who likes his lunch homecooked without the homecooking.

 ## Motivation
 I love cooking for other people, and there are few greater pasttimes than talking to my co-workers about the next special lunch that we were planning.
 Lunchery was born out of a desire to connect people in the workplace around the lunch table and the frustration of spending up to half the lunch hour going out to get a decent meal.
 Whether you're a chef or just someone looking for a nice home-cooked meal while at work I hope Lunchery helps bring people together.